inform-health-informatics/emapflowviz/notes.md

 then build a realisit simulation
 ...
 or switch from this for now and work with the measurement table and the moving averages

+2019-11-25t182637
+so I think it will be much easier to get a MWE with the measurements table though I note this is not working reliably in omop_live so should construct from emap_star maybe you could just count fact types as they are stored in star? rather than waste time this evening trying to make the connection via the VPN to check; let's just assume that you can with some SQL magic recreate a stream of measurements with timestamps